|Max Cruise Speed||360 KIAS|

 Flaps 5 Degrees

 When the aircraft levels out onto the ILS course the glide slope should engage any second.
 We should be below 200kts, select flaps 5°.
 Use your assigned key or button commands (e.g. “f” key) or your mouse wheel over the flaps lever.
-(I think you will find the white lever, we have used it two times before in the flight for takeoff) Continue slowing down to 160 kts.
+(I think you will find the white lever now, we have used it before for the takeoff.)
+Continue slowing down to 160 kts.

 Set Reduced NP Landing

-During the approach and landing want a low propeller speed (850 RPM) since the setting MAX 1020 RPM is pretty loud.
+During the approach and landing want a low propeller speed (850 RPM) since the setting MAX 1020 RPM is quite loud.
 But for a go-around we want full power available and that is only possible with 1020 RPM since power = torque * rotation speed.
 To achieve both we have the clever option of latching the propeller rotation speed (NP) at 850 RPM with our PROP levers already at MAX 1020.
-When we increase the power levers above roughly 50% the lock is removed and the propeller speed increases to 1020.
+When we increase the power levers above roughly 50% the latch is removed and the propeller speed increases to 1020 automatically.